hmillet/backupcommands/README.md

 # Hmillet Backup Commands Bundle #

-This bundle provides a way to run a series of cBackup commands in your Symfony application.
+This bundle provides symfony console commands that allow you to backup your database and your files in your dropbox
-It provides one command line for our console, and 5 capifony tasks.

 ## Installation ##